yujizhu/TableTennisBallTracking/README.md

 # TableTennisBall Tracking

-This project came from undergraduate innovation and entrepreneurship training program.
+This project is an OpenCV demo for table tennis ball tracking, including camera calibration, frame difference tracking and points coordinate calculation.
+It came from undergraduate innovation and entrepreneurship training program.

 ## Depencencies